-Additionally, your personal statement should explain why you are applying, detail your credentials and include professional development or training sessions, relevant professional experiences, career path and development, and any other related skills and interests you have that will benefit the position.
+Additionally, your personal statement should explain why you are applying, detail your credentials, and include professional development or training sessions, relevant professional experiences, career path and development, and any other related skills and interests you have to benefit the position.

 The introductory paragraph of your personal statement needs to start with an engaging sentence.
 You want to draw the reader’s attention and make them want to read the rest of the statement.